membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 To send data between elements, their pads need to be linked.
 There are a couple of rules that apply to pad linking:

 * One pad of an element can only be linked with one pad from another element.
-  (Dynamic pads can help with that limitation, you'll learn about them in the `pads_and_linking` chapter)
+  (Dynamic pads can help with that limitation; you'll learn about them in the `pads_and_linking` chapter)
 * Only links between `output` and `input` pads are allowed.
 * Accepted stream formats of pads have to be compatible.

 ### Defining pads

-Pads can be defined using `def_input_pad` and `def_output_pad` macros.
+Pads can be defined using [def_input_pad](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#def_input_pad/2) and [def_output_pad](https://hexdocs.pm/membrane_core/Membrane.Element.WithOutputPads.html#def_output_pad/2) macros.
 They both accept the pad name and the list of properties.
 The name allows for the identification of the pad.
 If an element has a single input or output pad, the convention is to name it `input` or `output`, respectively.
 The pad properties are listed below:

 * `accepted_format` - a pattern for a stream format expected on the pad, for example `%Membrane.RawAudio{channels: 2}`.
 It serves documentation purposes and is validated in runtime.
 * `flow_control` - configures how back pressure should be handled on the pad.
 You can choose from the following options: